crimson-snow/seasons/README.md

 ```

 **Copying files to a new directory**

-Consider the scenario where we have several .mkv files in our current working directory.
-We want to rename every .mkv file in a format that Plex likes, but also copy the files to "~/TV Shows/Yu Yu Hakusho/Season 04" which is an appropriate place in our media library.
+Consider the scenario where we have several `.mkv` files in our current working directory.
+We want to rename every `.mkv` file in a format that Plex likes, but also copy the files to `~/TV Shows/Yu Yu Hakusho/Season 04` which is an appropriate place in our media library.

-1. We define our output location with the 'output' flag (If this location does not exist, it will be created).
+1. We define our output location with the `--output` flag (If this location does not exist, it will be created).
-2. Since we want the files to be copied to a new location we denote that with the 'copy' flag.
+2. Since we want the files to be copied to a new location we denote that with the `--copy` flag.
-3. We only want .mkv files for this scenario and we indicate so with the 'extension' flag.
+3. We only want .mkv files for this scenario and we indicate so with the `--extension` flag.
-4. These episodes happen to be in season 4 of the series, so we can specify that with the 'seasonstart' flag.
+4. These episodes happen to be in season 4 of the series, so we can specify that with the `--seasonstart` flag.
 5. Finally we have our only required argument, the show title.
-In this case 'Yu Yu Hakusho'.
+In this case *Yu Yu Hakusho*.

 ```
 renametv -o "~/TV Shows/Yu Yu Hakusho/Season 04" -c -e mkv -s 4 'Yu Yu Hakusho'